How to Ensure and Optimize Application Performance

 - quality control to conduct load testing to deliver product consistency;

-- operations to monitor and ensure code quality to mitigate future performance issues;
+- operations to monitor and ensure code quality to mitigate future performance issues and reduce mean time to resolution (MTTR) by more quickly identifying and remediating performance issues;

 - product managers to determine the rate at which users are adopting new features; and

-- business leaders to track business transactions based on production application behavior and reduce MTTR by more quickly identifying and remediating performance issues.
+- business leaders to track business transactions based on production application behavior.

 What to Look for in Application Optimization Solutions

 Regardless of system complexity, a successful diagnosis depends on having a holistic view of your application environment.
-Look for products designed to track application performance and each element of the application so you know when issues arise.
+Look for products designed to track application performance and each element of the application and underlying IT infrastructure such as database, server, virtual host, and container, so you know when issues arise.

 Whether you’d like to simplify complicated IT processes or proactively monitor and maintain your application environment, you’ll spend less time troubleshooting and remediating performance issues with a modern application optimization solution.